 You’ll need to decide on a system for tracking and recording your expenses.
 You can either use a simple approach like a spreadsheet, or use an app like Personal Capital.

-If you’re manually entering expenses into a spreadsheet, my recommendation is to record expenses each day so you don’t miss anything.
+If you’re manually entering expenses into a spreadsheet, my recommendation is to record expenses each day so you don’t miss anything (try using our free spending log).

 5. Track Your Net Worth